sherine-k/okd.io/docs/index.md

 - Follow the [public mailing lists](https://groups.google.com/g/okd-wg)
 - Chat with us on [Matrix](https://matrix.to/#/#okd:fedoraproject.org)
 - Chat with us on the [#openshift-users channel on Slack](https://kubernetes.slack.com/messages/openshift-users/)
+- See more options on the [OKD Working Group Communications page](communications.md)

 ## Standardization through Containerization